 The Code and the Treasury regulations require those who make specified payments to report the payments to the IRS.
 Among the specified payments are interest, dividends, and proceeds paid by brokers to their customers.
 The required information returns enable the IRS to determine whether the recipient properly included the payments in income.
 This reporting regime is reinforced by "backup withholding" rules.
-These rules require the payers to withhold tax from payments subject to information reporting if the recipient fails to cooperate with the reporting regime by failing to provide his taxpayer identification number, or repeatedly failing to report interest or dividends on his returns.
+These rules require the payers to withhold tax from payments subject to information reporting if the recipient fails to cooperate with the reporting regime by failing to provide his taxpayer identification number to the payor, furnishing an incorrect identification number, or repeatedly failing to report interest or dividends on his returns.
 The withholding tax rate is currently 28%.
 The backup withholding rules do not apply to payments to corporations, whether domestic or foreign.